Country Bill's

-Country Bill's Restaurant was a family-owned American-style steakhouse and seafood restaurant in the Woodstock neighborhood of southeast Portland, Oregon, in the United States.
+Country Bill's Restaurant was a family-owned American-style steakhouse and seafood restaurant in the Woodstock neighborhood of Portland, Oregon, in the United States.
 Adjacent to the restaurant was a bar called CB's Lounge.
 The restaurant opened in 1964 when ownership transferred from Bill Blake to Ron Thomas' family.
 Though Thomas was not particularly fond of the name of the business Blake had established in 1960, he was unable to afford new signage and kept the lounge's title.
 Over time the restaurant grew from a hamburger stand into a family dining restaurant, expanding from one space to four.
 In 1978, the family purchased the building and property following the landlord's death.

 Eventually, Thomas transferred the business to one of his two sons, Craig.
 Craig and his wife decided to retire in 2011 and none of their children wanted to continue operating the restaurant.
 The business and the 5300 sqft building were listed for sale in February 2011.
 Country Bill's closed in September 2012 after 48 years of operation.

 The restaurant had low staff turnover and dedicated patrons, hundreds of whom visited during its final days.
 Country Bill's was also known for its Brat Pack era decor, including red clamshell booths, mood lighting supplied by electric candles, metallic wallpaper and wood paneling.
 Following closure, the building underwent interior and exterior renovation to make spaces available for new tenants.